 Laser treatments can also break down the outer layer of the skin.
 Although it's effective, it can take a few months for the skin to recover from the treatment.
 A facelift can also erase lines by removing excess skin and tightening the remaining skin to smooth out lines.

-To learn more about skin wrinkles and skin health, check out the links on the next page.
+To learn more about skin wrinkles and skin health, check out the links below.